Skip to Content

 What is ovulation?

-Now, it is quite difficult to tell when you will ovulate because no two women are the same.
+Now, it is quite difficult to tell exactly when you will ovulate because no two women are the same.
 This means, while it is easy to predict ovulation for some women, it might be difficult to tell when others will ovulate.

 One easy way to understand your ovulation period is to chart your menstrual cycle for a while.
 That is, over the span of three to six months, you chart the length of your menstrual cycle.